You can set aside (i.e. expunge) your criminal conviction in Oregon by filing a written motion in the court in which you were convicted.

 For example, if you were convicted of unauthorized use of a motor vehicle in Lane County, you would return to Lane County Circuit Court to file your motion.

-How much does it cost to expunge my conviction?
+How much does it cost to file a motion?

 I don't live in Oregon anymore.
-Can I still expunge my Oregon conviction?
+Can I still expunge my conviction?

 It doesn't matter whether you now live in Washington or Alaska or California or even outside the United States.
 If you were convicted of a crime in Oregon, you can expunge your conviction in Oregon.

-Next, you have to file your motion and supporting documents in the correct Oregon circuit court.
+Next, you file a copy of your motion and supporting documents (i.e. affidavit, proposed order) in the correct Oregon circuit court.
 At the same time, you have to serve all your documents (including a set of fingerprints) to the district attorney's office and the Oregon State Police.
 Law enforcement needs your fingerprints to ensure that court will be considering the correct record (i.e. your record) and not someone's else record.

 Will I have to go to Court?

-That depends on whether the district attorney's office is objecting to your motion.
+That depends primarily on whether the prosecutor's office objects to your motion.

-If no, maybe not.
+If no, probably not.
 If yes, then you will have to come to court and argue why expungement is necessary.

 How long does the expungement process take?